Ulises-Molina/Ulises-Molina/README.md

 ## 🚀 About Me

-I'm a passionate frontend developer from Argentina, Buenos Aires
+I'm a passionate frontend developer from Argentina, Buenos Aires.

+I like to be in constant growth with the ability to learn new technologies and adapt easily to new work teams achieving scalable web projects.

+I am passionate about challenges and even more so if they enrich my knowledge.

-I´m completely self-taught
+I´m completely self-taught.